BasileosFelices/dialogsorter/docs/getting-started.md

 While the goal was to make only minimal demands on the structure of the input data, there still are some limitations.
 Most importantly it needs to be an Excel file (xlsx/xlsm/xltx/xltm)

 The script expects a table typically generated from an online form, i one row header and than rows of data for each answer/person.
-There are no requirements on the order or even number of colums.
+There are no requirements on the order or even number of columns.
 The important columns are found thanks to header names that can be configured in the config file.
-While the config should handle complicated headers, it is reccomended to rename the imporant headers for simplicity.
+While the config should handle complicated headers, it is recommended to rename the important headers for simplicity.

 The preferences have the most strict format.
 Every time slot, the multiple options of which only one is chosen that is, has to be in a single cell and different options need to be sorted by the preference and delimited by a semicolon(;).
-At the moment this is hard-coded behaviour, although the delimited could be quiete easily changed in [code](reference/Person.md).
+At the moment this is hard-coded behavior, although the delimited could be quite easily changed in [code](reference/Person.md).

-I reccomend keeping the data file in the root folder.
+I recommend keeping the data file in the root folder.

 !!! example
     The input data can really be as simple as this.
 Both more slots and personal info may be included, however.